balayyar48-create/Syntecxhub_Rule_Based_Chatbot/README.md

-# Syntecxhub_Rule_Based_Chatbot
+# Simple Rule-Based Chatbot

-A simple rule-based chatbot built using Python that uses pattern matching to respond to user queries.
-Developed as part of the Syntecxhub Artificial Intelligence Internship, featuring intent handling, console interaction, and conversation logging.
+This project is developed as part of the Syntecxhub AI Internship.

+## Features
+- Rule-based chatbot using pattern matching
+- Supports greeting, help, small talk, and AI questions
+- Console-based interaction
+- Logs conversation history

+## Technologies Used
+- Python

+## How to Run
+1. Install Python
+2. Run `python chatbot.py`

+## Author
+Rangala Yaswanth Kumar